Nine Dishonest Sales Practices

 2. failure to honor refund promises or agreements.
 Some sales promotions conducted by mail, email or long-distance telephone include the offer of a refund if the property has been misrepresented, or if the customer inspects the land within a certain period of time and decides not to buy.
 When the customers request the refund, s/he may encounter arguments about the terms of the agreement.
 The company may even accuse its own agent of having made a money-back guarantee without the consent or knowledge of the developer.
 Sometimes, the promised refund is made, but only after a long delay.
 Getting a new house may be challenging, especially settling in.
 You sould consider getting an air puifier but i you are not sure which one to get, thecn check out these best air purifier reviews.

 4. failure to develop the subdivision as planned.
 Many buyers rely upon the developer’s contractual agreement or a verbal promise to develop the subdivision in a certain way.
 The promised attractions that influenced your purchase (golf course, marina, swimming pool, etc.) may never materialize after you become an owner.
 If they are provided, it may be only after a long delay.
 If you are planning on immediate vacation use of the property, or are working toward a specific retirement date, you may find that the special features promised of the development are not available when you need them.3. misrepresentation of facts about the subdivision.
 This is where the property report offers an added measure of protection.
 A sales agent may offer false or incomplete information relating to either a distant subdivision or one which you visit.
 Misrepresentations often relate to matters such as the legal title, claims against it, latent dangers (such as swamps or cliffs), unusual physical features (such as poor drainage), restrictions on use, or lack of necessary facilities and utilities.
-It is always good to have the contact of a local drainage and plumbing contractor, if you are one of those having this issue at home, this is a great post to read and help you with any plumbing concern that you might have.
+According to Kellie Plumbing, it is always good to have the contact of a local drainage and plumbing contractor.
+If you are one of those having this issue at home, this is a great post to read and help you with any plumbing concern that you might have.

 So, if you’re suffering from blocked drains Kent, you can have everything fixed in no time.
 Read the property report carefully with an eye to omissions, generalizations, or unproved statements that may tend to mislead you.
 If you are concerned about overlooking something important, discuss the report and the contract with a lawyer who understands real estate matters, and you can find good lawyer resources for this at sites like www.gibsonhugheslaw.com/law-firm/ that offer their services online.
 The developer also may use advertisements that imply that certain facilities and amenities are currently available when they are not.
 Read the property report to determine whether these facilities and amenities are actually completed, or proposed to be completed in the future.
 If the company advertises sales on credit terms, the Truth in Lending Act requires the sales contract to fully set forth all terms of financing.
 This information must include total cost, simple annual interest, and total finance charges.